owickstrom/wickstrom.tech/src/posts/2016-10-10-taking-a-step-back-from-oden.md

 unrealistic for me.
 I managed to keep a good pace during the spring of 2016, but since this summer the tempo has steadily declined into spurious efforts every other week or so.
-While that may be fine in many open-source projects, I think Oden needs a far better momentum if it is to be usable in any forseeable future.
+While that may be fine in many open-source projects, I think Oden needs a far better momentum if it is to be usable in any foreseeable future.

 I have wrestled with these thoughts for some time now, trying to find ways not